MINI THERAPY HORSES

 The motto in our sport is, “To finish is to win!”
 Janet is proud to that she and her equine partners have a 97% completion rate and have enjoyed outstanding results while feeding Integrity Horse Feeds.
 More importantly has been the satisfaction of completing on happy and healthy horses that are “fit to continue.”

-I have ridden horses as a hobby since I graduated from veterinary school and have competed alongside my children in several equestrian disciplines.
-I became interested in endurance riding in 2014 and volunteered as a crew member for three years before competing.
-I successfully completed my first Tevis Cup Ride in 2017, which covers 100 miles of trail from Tahoe to Auburn in 24 hours or less.
+Joanne Thacher has ridden horses as a hobby since she graduated from veterinary school and has competed alongside her children in several equestrian disciplines.
+She became interested in endurance riding in 2014 and volunteered as a crew member for three years before competing.
+She successfully completed my first Tevis Cup Ride in 2017, which covers 100 miles of trail from Tahoe to Auburn in 24 hours or less.

-As a mobile equine veterinarian, I see clients daily who have questions regarding what feeds they should use for the best health of their animals.
-I recommend all Integrity Horse Feeds to in my practice, over the phone to fellow pet owners, and discuss my success using Integrity Horse Feeds with my veterinary colleagues at our monthly meetings.
+As a mobile equine veterinarian, Joanne sees clients daily who have questions regarding what feeds they should use for the best health of their animals.
+She recommend all Integrity Horse Feeds to in her practice, over the phone to fellow pet owners, and discusses my success using Integrity Horse Feeds with her veterinary colleagues at their monthly meetings.

-Looking forward in 2018, I will be competing in the Eastern Mojave Pioneer Ride.
-I also have my sights set on Cuyama, Los Padres, and other rides including the Tevis Cup and Virginia City rides.
+In 2018, she competed in the Eastern Mojave Pioneer Ride.
+She also has her sights set on Cuyama, Los Padres, and other rides including the Tevis Cup and Virginia City rides.